rockyy/rockyy/README.md

 - 🌏 I live in Delhi, India
 - 🔭 I like to explore new things, new places, new views, new people
 - 👀 I’m interested in contributing to open-source
+- 💬 Ask me about: Building a mobile app from scratch, Code & Architecture
+- 👯 I’m looking to collaborate on JavaScript, React Native & Tech Entrepreneurship

 ### Languages